The team behind the Tracker is made of:

 - Work across countries, normally filling info for several countries or MDBs;

 - Verify data across countries according to the commonly agreed methodology.

-- Contributing Partners: Forum Ökologisch-Soziale Marktwirtschaft (FÖS, Germany), Fundación Ambiente y Recursos Naturales (FARN, Argentina), Instituto de Estudos Socioeconômicos (INESC, Brazil), Institute for Climate Economics (I4CE, France), Instituto Tecnológico Autónomo de México (ITAM, Mexico), Legambiente (Italy), SDA Bocconi School of Management (Italy), REN21 (renewables), The Australia Institute (TAI, Australia), Sustainable Economics and Finance Association (SEFiA, Turkey), Moscow School of Management SKOLKOVO (Russia), The Finnish Innovation Fund Sitra (Finland), The Basque Centre for Climate Change (BC3, Spain), WiseEuropa (Poland), DiXi Group (Ukraine), and WWF South Africa, SINTEF (Norway), and Auckland University of Technology (AUT, New Zealand).
+- Contributing Partners: Forum Ökologisch-Soziale Marktwirtschaft (FÖS, Germany), Fundación Ambiente y Recursos Naturales (FARN, Argentina), Instituto de Estudos Socioeconômicos (INESC, Brazil), Institute for Climate Economics (I4CE, France), Instituto Tecnológico Autónomo de México (ITAM, Mexico), Legambiente (Italy), SDA Bocconi School of Management (Italy), REN21 (renewables), The Australia Institute (TAI, Australia), Sustainable Economics and Finance Association (SEFiA, Turkey), Moscow School of Management SKOLKOVO (Russia), The Finnish Innovation Fund Sitra (Finland), The Basque Centre for Climate Change (BC3, Spain), WiseEuropa (Poland), DiXi Group (Ukraine), WWF South Africa, SINTEF (Norway), and Auckland University of Technology (AUT, New Zealand).
 These partners contribute to the Tracker in the geographies (typically one country) and areas they are particularly interested in.